Consider the pupil's underlying needs

-If a pupil is consistently displaying challenging behaviour, it will usually be the result of an underlying need (or needs), such as:
+If a pupil is displaying challenging behaviour, you'll need to consider whether it's the result of an underlying need (or needs), such as:

 - Special educational needs (SEN)